Some of the recipes below contain ammonia, or bleach, or vinegar (I’ve also included other homemade solutions that are gentler).

-There are some who claim that these items will degrade grout over time–what that amount of time is I don’t know (5 years?
+There are some who claim that these ingredients will degrade grout over time–what that amount of time is no one can say (5 years?
 50 years?) or that they may affect it in a way that makes them more susceptible to future discoloration.

 - Use a mild soap and water solution and work it in with a plastic bristle brush.

-- Bleach Water: 1/4 bleach, 1 cup water, sit for 10 minutes then rinse.
+- General Solution: 1/4 bleach, 1 C. water, sit for 10 mins.

-- Vinegar: Rub vinegar into the spot with a toothbrush.
+- Rub vinegar into the spot with a toothbrush.

 - Borax & Water Paste: Apply, let it dry then scrub.

 - Bicarb & Liquid Dish Detergent: Leave on overnight, wash off in the morning.

 - To test if your sealer is still good, squirt a few drops of water over top.
 If it absorbs the liquid instead of beading up, you need a new coat of sealer.